seyfal/SparkMitMAttackSim/README.md

 ## Video Walkthru

-A video walkthru explaining configuration, deployment and code flow - https://youtu.be/V4WncbKnSck or vimeo link where video quality is lot higher - https://vimeo.com/881130606?share=copy
+A video walkthru explaining configuration, deployment and code flow - https://youtu.be/V4WncbKnSck or vimeo link where video quality is lot better - https://vimeo.com/881130606?share=copy

 ---